Published on November 28th, 2015 | by Pro Wrestling Stories0

 “Kansas City was always a great place to visit thanks to the hospitality of former NWA World Champion, Harley Race and his wife, BJ.
 Their place was a home away from home for barbecues and games of pool.”

-“Owen initially pranked Race by replacing a bottle of BBQ sauce with a bottle of the hottest of hot sauce at one of Harley’s infamous barbecues.
+“Owen initially pranked Race by replacing a bottle of BBQ sauce with a bottle of the hottest of hot sauces at one of Harley’s infamous barbecues.

 In reprisal, King Harley probably went a step too far when he tasered Hart backstage at a subsequent Raw.